aidantr/FuzzyCRegression.jl/docs/src/index.md

  ## Methods applied to fitted models

  The package provides several methods that can be applied to fitted models.
-The names are similar to those in [GLM.jl](https://juliastats.org/GLM.jl/stable/).
+The names are similar to those in [GLM.jl](https://juliastats.org/GLM.jl/stable/) and [R](https://www.r-project.org/).
 Full documentation for these functions can be found [here](https://aidantr.github.io/FuzzyCRegression.jl/dev/API/).

 - `aic`: Akaike's Information Criterion
 - `bic`: Bayesian Information Criterion